pcsrankandfile/pcsrankandfile.github.io/organising.md

 ---
 <h1 class="section-heading centered">Get involved: help us build the rank and file!</h1>

-The PCS HMRC Rank & File Network wants to rebuild the union from the ground up.
+The PCS Rank & File Network wants to rebuild the union from the ground up.
 Part of that means standing candidates in elections, but first and foremost it means organising.

 Our network is in its infancy, but already we have supporters in a number of branches.
 We will be looking to put our ideas into practice, arguing for them where we are in a minority but actually enacting them we are in a position to.
 The organising model we want to see is one which puts members in control of the union, giving them the confidence to act upon their collective power.